Saturday, June 21, 2025

 *backblocks" equals "right out in the country".

 Oh, and no more musicals until later this year when I go to Sydney to see "Back to the Future - the musical".
 Can't wait.
-I suspect the car will fly around above the audience's heads, like the time I saw "Chitty Chitty Bang Bang - the musical" and the same for "Mary Poppins - the musical", and the Dementors in "Harry Potter and the Cursed Child".
+I suspect the car will fly around above the audience's heads, like the time I saw "Chitty Chitty Bang Bang - the musical" and the same for "Mary Poppins - the musical".
+And the Dementors in "Harry Potter and the Cursed Child".

 Friday, March 7, 2025